-EFSC will be meeting for a three-day hearing to review, discuss, and possibly modify the proposed order on the Boardman [Oregon] to Hemingway [Idaho] Transmission Line proposal.
-The hearing will take place at the Gilbert Event Center at Eastern Oregon University in La Grande beginning Monday, August 29, and it may also be viewed online.
+EFSC is currently meeting for a three-day hearing to review, discuss, and possibly modify the proposed order on the Boardman [Oregon] to Hemingway [Idaho] Transmission Line proposal.
+The hearing is taking place at the Gilbert Event Center at Eastern Oregon University in La Grande, and it may also be viewed online.
 Materials and access information can be found here.